JMeerwald/ehri-de-test/content/about.en.md

 {{< intro >}}
 The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international infrastructure securing Holocaust research, commemoration and education on a trans-national level.
-EHRI-DE is the National Node representing Germany within this international research consortium.
 {{< /intro >}}

 ### EHRI-DE is the National Node, representing Germany within the consortium of the European Holocaust Research Infrastructure and continuing its services and offerings on a national level.